 In September of 2004, Vital Statistics informed Mr. Kisilowsky that he must perform same-sex ceremonies in violation of his religious beliefs.
 The Manitoba Human Rights Commission provided no assistance to Kevin Kisilowsky in regard to his complaint that the government was discriminating against him on the basis of his religious beliefs.

 More than 99% of marriage commissioners in Manitoba are willing, able and available to perform same-sex ceremonies.
-In his court application, Mr. Kisilowsky is asking only that the government accommodate his religious beliefs as required by law, by not forcing him to perform a service that violates his Charter section 2(a) freedom of conscience and religion.
+In his court application, Mr. Kisilowsky asked that the government accommodate his religious beliefs by not forcing him to perform a service that violates his Charter section 2(a) freedom of conscience and religion.